Learn Practical Data Science, Programming, and Machine Learning. 25% Off for a Limited Time.

 Once you’ve employed QR codes and started tracking your campaigns, it’s time to play your trump card – analytics.

 Extracting wisdom from your data is what turns your campaigns from good to great.
-Analytics tools can help you dig deep into the numbers, find correlations and uncover insights to help you optimize your campaigns and boost conversions.
+Analytics tools can help you dig deep into the numbers, find correlations, and uncover insights to help you optimize your campaigns and boost conversions.

 For example, using trackable codes, you can find out the number of scans.
-But adding analytics tools to the mix can reveal how long users interacted with the content after scanning your code, what locations yielded the most scans, and more.
+However, adding analytics tools to the mix can reveal how long users interacted with the content after scanning your code, what locations yielded the most scans, and more.

 This transforms your data from merely informative to actionable.
 And arming yourself with these kinds of powerful insights will go a long way in helping you make smarter decisions and accelerate your growth.